Steve Schwartzberg

 ✔ Abolish Monetary Bond

-✔ Restore Eisenhower Era Tax Rates
+✔ Restore Eisenhower Era Top Tax Rates

 ✔ Stop Endless Military Spending